newrelic/newrelic-browser-agent/README.md

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
 We also host [a community project page dedicated to the Browser agent](https://opensource.newrelic.com/projects/newrelic/newrelic-browser-agent).

 ## License
-[Project name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+The Browser agent is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

 The Browser agent also uses source code from third-party libraries.
 Full details on which libraries are used and the terms under which they are licensed can be found in the [third-party notices document](THIRD_PARTY_NOTICES.md).